just-install/just-install/README.md

 ```

 If you like more traditionals means of installation then download
-[just-install.msi](http://go.just-install.it), then double click it to install it yourself.
+[just-install.msi](http://go.just-install.it), then double click the file to install it yourself.

-## Removal

-You can uninstall `just-install` from Windows' Control Panel.

 ## Usage